alexanderclarktx/piggo-gg/readme.md

 ## Product Objectives

-🐷 piggo has a collection of fun games
+🐷 piggo is fun to play

 🕹️ the UI is clean & simple

+🥳 playing with friends is easy

 ## Technical Objectives

+👨🏻‍💻 the code is readable

 👾 multiplayer is smooth & performant

-🎮 creating new game modes is easy
+🎮 creating new game modes is straightforward

-👨🏻‍💻 the code is straightforward and readable

 # Development